 Carrie Pogorelc is marketing and publishing associate for Stanford Social Innovation Review.
 Before joining SSIR, she was a volunteer services assistant at The Tech Museum in San Jose, where she coordinated more than 400 volunteers to help operate the museum daily and launched the successful Summer Volunteer Program in 2008.
 Carrie earned a bachelor's degree in Marketing, cum laude, from Santa Clara University (SCU), where she was an NCAA Division 1 student-athlete and a volunteer English teacher for Spanish-speaking campus workers.
-Carrie is an active volunteer for SCU: She is a six-year veteran of the New Student Calling program and a volunteer for Alumni for Others, and is active in other alumni events.
+Carrie is an active volunteer for SCU: She is a seven-year veteran of the New Student Calling program; a volunteer for Alumni for Others; and is active in other alumni events.

 Art Direction and Design, Print Edition